pyiapa/statcalculator/README.md

 * Each statistic is implemented as a separate class (single responsibility).

 * To make the application cleaner and open for extension I have created a manager class (StatManager) to manage the calculation of each statistic.
-This resembles the Command design pattern.

-* Each statistic must extend the Statistic abstract class (trait in Scala).
+* Each statistic is represented as a general Statistic abstract class (trait in Scala).
 Thus the StatManager manages several Statistic objects without the need to know what each statistic does.

 * Using this approach, the developer can easily extend the application by creating a new statistic and simply registering it with the StatManager (the StatManager handles all functionality and does not need to be modified).

 * The result of each statistic is held in a Result object

-* To ensure correct file format I have created an abstract class called ExpensesFormatChecker.
-Every statistic that will use the format of the input file provided in this example (the expenses file) must implement the ExpensesFormatChecker.
-ExpensesFormatChecker handles the format checking.
-Statistics that use different input file formats can use a different FormatChecker (to be implemented accordingly).
+* To ensure correct file format, statistics are further subdivided into other traits depending on the area they serve.
+For example, statistics that related to expenses, follow a specific format.
+Thus, there will be an ExpensesStatistic (which in turn extends Statistic) trait where they can extend from.
+Statistics that use different input file formats can use a different trait (to be implemented accordingly) in a similar fashion.
+The motivation behind this is to allow shared format checking and avoid implementing the same functionality if the statistics share he same input format.

 * Ultimately, we can create new statistics without changing the main logic.
 The StatManager also does not know (and does not care) about the format of the input.
 This is handle by the format checkers.